-(4) A and B make a contract incorporating terms agreed between C and D. Bills of Lading, reinsurance and insurance contracts and building contracts may fall into this category.”
+(4) A and B make a contract incorporating terms agreed between C and D.”

-In Habas’s case, Justice Christopher Clarke followed the ratio in the case of Athena and held that in single contract cases (categories 1 and 2), a general reference would be sufficient for incorporation of an Arbitration Clause from a standard form of contract.
-In cases falling under categories 3 and 4 mentioned above which are two contract cases, it was held that a stricter rule has to be followed by insisting on a specific reference to the Arbitration Clause from an earlier contract.
+In Habas’s case, Justice Christopher Clarke followed the ratio in the case of Athena and held, in single contract cases (categories 1 and 2), a general reference would be sufficient for incorporation of an Arbitration Clause from a standard form of contract.
+In cases falling under categories 3 and 4 mentioned above which are two contract cases, it was held, a stricter rule has to be followed by insisting on a specific reference to the Arbitration Clause from an earlier contract.

 In M.R.
 Engineers this Court restricted the exceptions to standard form of contract of trade associations and professional institutions.
-In view of the development of law after the judgment in M.R.
-Engineers’ case, we are of the opinion that a general reference to a standard form of contract of one party will be enough for incorporation of the Arbitration Clause.
+In view of the development of law after M.R.
+Engineers’ case, we are of the opinion, a general reference to a standard form of contract of one party will be enough for incorporation of the Arbitration Clause.

-We are in agreement with the judgment in M.R.
+We are in agreement with M.R.
 Engineer’s case with a modification that a general reference to a standard form of contract of one party along with those of trade associations and professional bodies will be sufficient to incorporate the Arbitration Clause.”